Updated January 6th, 2021.

 I think it’s a good trade.

 Widgets used to be available only on the page to the left of the first Home screen.
 That is, if you swiped left to right enough times, you’d eventually see a page of Widgets.
 They are still there, but it’s much handier to have some Widgets showing right when you wake up the iPhone.
 In iOS 14 you can add Widgets to any Home screen and have a mix of Widgets and app icons on the same page.
+Here’s an example.

 So let’s make a Widget.
 But before we do, note that even the smallest Widget will displace some apps.
 If you’ve very carefully crafted the perfect Home screen, make your first Widget on a Home screen you don’t care too much about.
 If you like the Widget a lot you can then drag it over to the first Home screen, or recreate the Widget on the first Home screen.
 In my experience, Widgets on the Home screen are really handy, and I think you’ll eventually think the same.

 And one more thing, before we start: Widgets don’t exist by themselves.
 They’re really parts of “real” apps, and if you tap a Widget, you are taken to the app itself, as if you’d tapped the app’s icon.
-So, in the examples above, if I tap the Widget showing my next appointment I’m taken to the Calendar app.
+So, in the image above, if I tap the Widget showing my next appointment I’m taken to the Calendar app.
 If I tap the clock Widget I’m taken to the Clock app, with all of its timers and alarms and world clocks.
 If I tap the pink Widget with my 23 steps in it I’m taken to the Pedometer ++ app (you can get that for free).
 And if I tap the Widget showing the temperature in Davis I’m taken to the Weather app.

 Given the way a tap on a Widget takes you to its native app, each small Widget is really displacing three app icons, not four, because one of the ones it might be displacing would be its own app icon.
+And the “information at a glance” aspect of Widgets gives them a huge advantage.

-Let’s make a Widget
+Let’s Make a Widget

 Start on a Home screen, then tap and hold just about anywhere to put the iPhone into “jiggle mode.”
 It’s simplest to tap and hold in a blank space on the Home screen, but you can also tap and hold on an app icon, or even on an existing Widget.
 If you do it that way you’ll have to choose “Edit Home Screen” from the menu that pops up, and that slows you down a bit, so find a blank space to tap and hold, even the space between apps.